 Unlike other birds that mate for life, these petite birds are polygamous and have multiple partners throughout their life.

 On a typical flight, their wings can beat 80 times per second.
 However, that increases to 200 beats per second when they engage in a courtship flight.

 Unfortunately, these tiny birds are classified as Near Threatened on the IUCN Red List due to habitat loss caused by urban development.

 2. Esmeraldas Woodstar – The Smallest Birds in South America

-One of the rare neotropical species of birds from the hummingbird family, the Esmeralda woodstars (Chaetocercus berlepschi) grow only up to 2.5 inches long and weigh almost 0.8 ounces.
+One of the rare animals is this neotropical species of birds from the hummingbird family, the Esmeralda woodstars (Chaetocercus berlepschi) grow only up to 2.5 inches long and weigh almost 0.8 ounces.

 Although there are six subspecies in the woodstar family, the difference between them is not clearly known because they are poorly studied.